-The francesinha hails from Porto, but the idea was inspired by French cuisine, specifically the croque monsieur toasted sandwich.
-As the story goes, after Portugal’s dictatorship fell, migrants (who had previously fled the government) returned to their homeland, many from nearby France.
-Upon his return, one man decided to reinvent the French croque monsieur to satisfy Portuguese palates, and in the 1960s, the francesinha was born.
+As the name suggests, this sandwich was inspired by French cuisine, specifically the croque monsieur, a toasted cheese and ham sandwich.
+After Portugal’s dictatorship fell in the 1970s, those who had fled António Salazar’s regime began returning to their homeland, many from nearby France.
+One returnee decided to reinvent the French delicacy to satisfy Portuguese palates, and the francesinha was born.

 Pinto has his own twist to add to the tale: ‘It’s said that a Portuguese immigrant coming from France brought the francesinha as a snack.
 As it was spicy, it alluded to the French ladies of the time, who were more attractive and sexy [than other women].
 And that’s how it became known as francesinha (“little French lady”).’